 North Korea says it has successfully tested a new type of long-range cruise missile.

-The North's state-run Korean Central News Agency reported Monday said two missiles were launched on Saturday and Sunday, with both traveling more than 1,500 kilometers.
+The North's state-run Korean Central News Agency reported that two missiles were launched on Saturday and Sunday, with both traveling more than 1,500 kilometers.

 The BBC's Laura Bicker reports from Seoul.